rashedacse/Cpp/README.md

 10.Write a C program to enter two angles of a triangle and find the third angle.

-11.Write a C program to enter base and height of a triangle and find its area
+11.Write a C program to enter base and height of a triangle and find its area.

+12.Write a C program to calculate area of an equilateral triangle.